Autonomous Recordation Agent

 console.log(`Received event: ${event.event} at ${event.timestamp}`);

-// Step 2: Validate proof chain continuity
+// Step 2: Check proof continuity

-const chainResult = validateProofChain(event);
+const continuityResult = validateProofContinuity(event);

-if (!chainResult.valid) {
+if (!continuityResult.valid) {

-escalate('chain_break', { reason: chainResult.reason, event });
+escalate('proof_continuity_break', { reason: continuityResult.reason, event });

-return res.status(200).json({ received: true, warning: chainResult.reason });
+return res.status(200).json({ received: true, warning: continuityResult.reason });

 }